-Staff conducted the first of two rounds of public involvement for the Review and Update in late 2019.
-This effort included holding seven public meetings across the Region and obtaining input from the Commission’s nine community partners.
+The first round of public involvement included holding seven public meetings across the Region and obtaining input from the Commission’s nine community partners.
 The purpose of this first round of public involvement was to share information with the public about how well the various plan elements are being implemented, and collect feedback about this progress.
 We also asked for comments on changes, since VISION 2050 was adopted, that we should consider as we update the plan’s recommendations.
-Comments for the first round were accepted through December 20, 2019, and were considered by staff as we prepared a draft 2020 Review and Update and by the Advisory Committees guiding the Review and Update.

 Public Involvement Round 2 (February-April 2020)

-Staff conducted the second round of public involvement for the Review and Update in early 2020.
-This round involved providing an opportunity to learn about and provide feedback on proposed plan changes.
+The second round involved providing an opportunity to learn about and provide feedback on proposed plan changes.
 We also shared information about a funding gap for the recommended transportation system and discussed how the plan would help improve equity across the Region.
 This round was interrupted by the COVID-19 pandemic and resulted in staff cancelling three of seven planned public open house meetings across the Region.
 In lieu of the canceled in-person meetings, we extended the comment period and provided alternative ways for residents to learn about the draft plan update and to provide feedback, including two virtual meetings, a YouTube video presentation, and an online questionnaire.
-Comments for the second round were accepted through April 8, 2020, and staff reviewed, summarized, and responded to all comments we received.
-We provided them to the Advisory Committees guiding VISION 2050 for review as they continued guiding the Review and Update, and at their April 29th meeting, the Committees approved the draft 2020 Review and Update.
-The Commission adopted the Review and Update on June 17, 2020.